Introduction

 What Are AI Agents?

-AI agents are intelligent software systems designed to perform tasks, make decisions, interact with users or respond automatically without human supervision.
+AI agents are intelligent software systems designed to perform tasks, make decisions, interact with users or respond automatically without human supervision as autonomous AI systems.
 By combining data analysis, learning automation, and automation they deliver faster and more efficient results than human agents ever could alone.
 Simply stated: AI agents serve as digital assistants capable of thinking, acting and communicating on behalf of specific goals to reach a common objective.

 Types of AI Agents